docker-archive/deploykit/examples/flavor/kubernetes/README.md

-InfraKit Flavor Plugin - Swarm
+InfraKit Flavor Plugin - Kubernetes
 ==============================

 A [reference](/README.md#reference-implementations) implementation of a Flavor Plugin that creates a [Kubernetes](https://kubernetes.io/) cluster.